 Much of how Eddystone works is the same as iBeacon.
 But there’s extended functionality beyond that.
 Eddystone exists as four different frames: Eddystone-UID, Eddystone-URL, Eddystone-TLM, and Eddystone-EID.
 The UID works more or less exactly as iBeacon does: it broadcasts a short code at a regular interval.
 Eddystone-URL broadcasts a URL that can be viewed by anyone with a Bluetooth-enabled smartphone whether they have your app installed or not, and Eddystone-TLM broadcasts some telemetry data about any attached sensors and the status of the beacon itself.
 This could easily be used to power data collection or triggers.
-In short, Eddystone does nearly everything iBeacon does with some added features.
+In short, an Eddystone beacon does nearly everything iBeacon does with some added features.

 Any Kontakt.io beacon can broadcast both Eddystone and iBeacon formats interchangeably using our packet interleaving feature.